linode/docs/docs/platform/disk-images/resizing-a-linode/index.md

 You can move your Linode from one plan to another by using the *resize* feature.
 To complete the resizing process, your Linode will be powered off and migrated to a different host in the same data center.
 Your data, configuration profiles, and IP addresses will be all be moved to the new host.
 Please note that the migration will take approximately 1 minute for every 3-5 gigabytes of data.

 {{< note >}}
-If you're downgrading your plan, verify that your disks are using less space than the new plan provides. for more information, see our documentation on [resizing a disk](/docs/platform/disk-images/disk-images-and-configuration-profiles/#resizing-a-disk).
+If you're downgrading your plan, verify that your disks are using less space than the new plan provides.
+For more information, see our documentation on [resizing a disk](/docs/platform/disk-images/disk-images-and-configuration-profiles/#resizing-a-disk).
 {{< /note >}}

 Here's how to resize your Linode: